izaanz/ml-zoomcamp-2024/Mid Term/README.md

 ## Overview

 Depression Prediction Model project, developed as part of ML Zoomcamp 2024 midterm project.
 This project focuses on predicting the likelihood of depression among students using machine learning techniques.
-The model leverages a comprehensive dataset to analyze various factors influencing mental health in students.
+The model leverages a comprehensive dataset to analyze whether the student is depressed or not given the features.

 ## Dataset Description